 The changes to the metabolic tests were not so clear.
 This had improved and I certainly noticed this on the treadmill test finding it much easier than the first time round.
 The fact I was many kilos lighter by this time impacted greatly on the changes here so it was hard to attribute improvement to improved cardiovascular fitness from all the exercise as opposed to just the weight loss.

-As a general comment I reached peak fitness towards the end of week three and this was most noticeable coming up a the steepest hill of the entire trip very as I headed towards my camp (Swamp Oak) for the night.
-Whereas in the first 2.5 weeks I was having to regularly stop to catch my breath, at this point in the hike I found it quite easy to power up the steepest hill of the whole trip with a full pack.
+As a general comment I reached peak fitness towards the end of week three and this was most noticeable coming up a the steepest hill of the entire trip to as I headed towards my camp (Swamp Oak) for the night.
+Whereas in the first 2.5 weeks I was having to regularly stop to catch my breath, at this point in the hike I found it quite easy to power this hill with a full pack and hardly puffins.
 This is one of the biggest advantages of doing a long distance hike all in one go as opposed to section hiking is that you develop a very high level of fitness.
 When you hike in sections you have less opportunity to reach a very good fitness level before you stop and then start all over again for the next section.

 The reduced weight that I was carrying also meant as expected that my snoring had greatly reduced.